teahaz/teahaz-server/server/notes.md

 - find a way to send files without fucking client and server memory
     - find a way to encrypt these files too

+- send get data in header -- some http clients dont support sending json in get methods

+- send file related data in header -- i cant send json  and file, but this way i can send the file withought having to put it in json

+- username should be changable by user, so create a userid that is tied to the users cookie

+- update all the json stuff